Twice weekly reminders that love is real; for lovebirds only

 Erich Fromm said this years ago (in 1956, actually):

-There is hardly any activity, any enterprise, which is started with such tremendous hopes and expectations, and yet, which fails so regularly, as love. - Erich Fromm
+There is hardly any activity, any enterprise, which starts with such tremendous hopes and expectations, and yet, which fails so regularly, as love. - Erich Fromm

 That’s because to love is hard work.
 And whoever tells you it's not is deluding themselves.